 How to Make This Recipe

-Rice noodles are tossed in a homemade hoisin stir fry sauce and packed with crisp veggies like snow peas, broccoli, and peppers, creating a veggie-filled lunch or dinner.
+Rice noodles are tossed in a hoisin stir fry sauce with crisp vegetables like snow peas, broccoli, and bell peppers for a quick, veggie-packed meal.

 Step 1: In a small bowl, whisk together the stir fry sauce ingredients.
 Set aside.